tbondy760/homebrew-ham/README.md

 To install CHIRP via the command line:
 * `brew install tdsmith/homebrew-ham/chirp`

-To run CHRIP via the command line:
+To run CHIRP via the command line:
 * `chirp`

 To uninstall CHIRP via the command line: